How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 enabled = false

-Save the file, exit the editor, and restart Fail2ban to apply the changes:
+Save your changes and exit the editor.
+Finally, restart Fail2ban to apply the reversal:

 sudo systemctl restart fail2ban